la2050/archive/_projects/2016/fixing-the-cracks-neighborhood-sidewalk-repair-program.md

   replacing their own sidewalks.
 LANI will conduct extensive outreach, facilitate six neighborhood workshops, and work hands-on with local residents to make streets safer for all!
+project_proposal_impact:
+  - Public/open streets gatherings
+  - Government responsiveness to residents’ needs
+  - Public transit riders
+  - Rates of volunteerism
+  - >-
+    Transit-accessible housing and employment (the share of housing units and percentage of jobs that are located within a half-mile of transit)
 category: connect
 body_class: tangerine